Large Amano Shrimp (Caridina multidentata)

 - Temperature: 64° - 84° F (17.8° - 28.8° C), although the middle of this range is more desirable

 - KH: 0 - 10 dKH

 - Diet: Scavenger that feeds continually.
-Requires less feeding in a well-established aquarium containing algae, biofilm, or decaying plant matter.
-In less mature aquariums, high quality dry foods with high plant content can be fed in small amounts multiple times daily.
+Requires very little feeding in a well-established aquarium containing algae, biofilm, or decaying plant matter.
+In less mature aquariums, high quality dry foods with high plant content can be fed multiple times daily

 - Social behavior: Peaceful

 - Origin: Southeast Asia (Japan, Taiwan, Ryuku Islands, Fiji)

 - Average adult size: 2+ inches (5+ cm)

 - Average purchase size: 1.5 - 2 inches (3.8 - 5 cm)